doc4d/4d-web-studio/docs/design-webforms/components.md

 |Webform|container| Base container that holds all the other components|
 |Webform loader|container| Displays a webform inside the current Webform component|

+## File input

+The **File input** component provides a convenient way to upload files to the server.
+Thanks to this component, the user can upload a binary or a picture file and store it in an entity attribute.

 ## Image